The Art Institute of Atlanta

 - The Art Institute of Atlanta is a private college of creative professional studies.
 We prepare students for careers in design, media arts, and culinary arts by providing an educational environment, with attention to changing technologies and other requirements of the global marketplace.

-Listed among the top community colleges in Georgia for:
+The Art Institute of Atlanta places among the top 20% of community colleges in Georgia for:

 - Category Attribute